fightforthefuture/battleforthenet-widget/README.md

 ![Modal](https://fightforthefuture.github.io/battleforthenet-widget/demos/modal.png)

-The modal animation will show up front-and-center on your page, prompting visitors to contact the FCC and Congress.
+The modal animation will show up front-and-center on your page, prompting visitors to contact Congress and the White House.

 **To show the modal on September 10th, paste this into your `HEAD`:**
 ```html